 - the cost of arrival and departure

 - all costs for transport within the area of operation

 - the cost of accommodation in simple bungalows with more beds or double rooms, some with small kitchens.

 Travel to and from our continental operations in Italy, France and Spain can be done via train or own car, occasionally we also succeed in organising a ride between fellow volunteers.
 For long distance travel (such as travel from UK) or to island operations you can also arrive by plane.
 For the journey with private cars we refund the fuel costs and tolls on presentation of the appropriate receipts.
 Participants who are joining us for the first time are asked to organise their journey themselves and to advance the costs.
 A refund by Committee Against Bird Slaughter (CABS) is made following participation.

-If you feel that you meet the above requirements and would like to participate in one of our bird protection camps, you can apply here.
+If you feel that you meet the above requirements and would like to participate in one of our bird protection camps, you can apply here (either print and write by hand or complete electronically in Adobe Acrobat / PDF editor).
 Please understand that due to the limited number of places for "newcomers" we can only take the most suitable applicants.